Note: This story was originally published May 26, 2017.

 “One major source of genetic diversity is dispersal from other populations.
 If you stop that, then you likely get decreases in genetic diversity within populations.
 We’re concerned that lower genetic diversity might be a problem for the potential adaptability of a species in response to environmental change, like something like climate change…Some examples of that might be the American black bear, which is pretty widespread in North America, but starts to peter out as you get down to the US-Mexico border,” says Lasky.

-The biology professor is also concerned for the future of jaguars and bighorn sheep that frequently cross the border to find food and for any species that may have to migrate northwards as the planet warms to live in the temperatures they’re used to.
+The biology professor is also concerned for the future of jaguars and bighorn sheep that frequently cross the border to find food and for any species that may have to migrate northwards as the planet warms to live in suitable temperatures.

 “One thing to note is that the kind of project they’re talking about now would essentially be an impenetrable wall.
 All those other things that people usually do usually have some sort of openings and penetrability, but what they’re talking about now is a solid concrete wall that’s 30-feet tall or something like that, so that really stands out,” says Lasky.